 Private mental capacity assessments in London & the Home Counties

-Dr. Pather provides private mental capacity assessments for older people for a range of legal and healthcare needs.
+Dr. Pather provides private mental capacity assessments of older people for a range of legal and healthcare needs.

-These include COP3 forms for deputyship, creating a Lasting Power of Attorney (LPA), making an advance decision (living will), and assessing testamentary capacity for wills.
+These include COP3 forms for deputyship, creating a Lasting Power of Attorney (LPA), making an advance decision (living will), capacity to gift and assessing testamentary capacity for wills.
+Urgent assessments available.

 Private Mental Capacity Assessments in London and the Home Counties